What are the vegan sources of choline, and can you meet your requirements in a plant based pregnancy?

 Basically choline is amazing!

-Vegan sources of choline in a plant based pregnancy
+Choline rich foods in a plant based pregnancy

 My top tips